Hepatitis C: Protecting Your Liver

 Don't drink alcohol

 Your liver works hard to process alcohol.
 If you have HCV infection, drinking alcohol may make you more likely to get cirrhosis.
 You may also develop it faster.
 It is not known if there is a safe amount of alcohol to drink.
 It's best to not drink any alcohol.
+If you drink alcohol and have trouble stopping, ask your provider for help.

 Make sure you get tested for hepatitis A and hepatitis B. There are vaccines against them.
 Talk with your healthcare provider about getting the shots.
+If you have viral hepatitis, you should also be checked for HIV.

 Staying at a healthy weight